yangasdumo/buhles-salon/README.md

 `Make up ` 	     |  R185.00
 `Brows & Lashes` | 	 R160.00

-Create a Factory Function and a database that will help her keep track of treatment bookings.
+Create a Factory Function and a PostgreSQL database that will help her keep track of treatment bookings.

 ## Tables to create